Bluebie/sign-search/README.md

 ### Copyright ###

 As of 2019, the main code of the project is released as Unlicense, meaning, you can pretty well do whatever you want with it.
 The favicon is from an emoji pack and isn't included in that license, and the web design and name belong to me (Phoenix Fox).
 Content that the search engine indexes from other websites obviously belongs to those source websites, and is not included in this repository and is not part of the Unlicense.
+Search Engines do not generally have appropriate legal licenses to reproduce the content they index, and that's true here too, in general.
+Be careful, be a good citizen, and support the projects you pull data from, so nobody ever wants to do you harm.
+That's how Google does it!

 The word embedding provided by fasttext is derived from Common Crawl and Wikipedia.
 It has yet to be clearly determined how or if copyright applies to machine learning weights and derived outputs, where those networks were trained on presumably copyrighted online data.
 For now, it seems like we don't need to worry about it, but it something to keep an eye on.